rabbitmq/omq/README.md

 For convenience, if either `--publish-to` or `--consume-from` starts with `/exchange/amq.topic/` or `/topic/`, MQTT publisher/consumer will remove that prefix.
 RabbitMQ only allows using a single topic exchange with MQTT (`amq.topic` by default), so this prefix doesn't make much sense.
 Removing it makes it easier to use the same parameters across protocols.

+AMQP 0.9.1 publishers use the same target address as AMQP 1.0:
+* `/queues/foo` will publish to the default exchange with the routing key `foo`
+* `/exchange/bar` will publish to the `bar` exchange with an empty routing key
+* `/exchange/bar/baz` will publish to the `bar` exchange with the routing key `baz`
+* any `--publish-to` value that doesn't match any of the above formats is treated as a routing key for the default exchange

 Read more about how RabbitMQ handles sources and targets in different protocols:
 * [AMQP 1.0](https://www.rabbitmq.com/docs/amqp#address-v1) format used by RabbitMQ 3.x